User data requests FAQs

-The Foreign Intelligence Surveillance Act is a U.S. law, originally enacted in 1978 to govern how the U.S. government collects foreign intelligence for national security.
+The Foreign Intelligence Surveillance Act is a US law, originally enacted in 1978, to govern how the US government collects foreign intelligence for national security.
 This Act created the Foreign Intelligence Surveillance Court, which consists of 11 federal district court judges who review government applications for electronic surveillance and other types of intelligence collection.
 It also created the Foreign Intelligence Court of Review, to which appeals from the FISC can be made.
-These courts have the power to require companies or other private organizations to hand over information in foreign intelligence investigations.
+These courts have the power to require companies or other private organisations to hand over information in foreign intelligence investigations.

-The Department of Justice oversees the agencies involved in carrying out FISA-authorized activities.
+The Department of Justice oversees the agencies involved in carrying out FISA-authorised activities.
 FISA requires these agencies to brief Congress on a regular basis and present all pertinent FISA court documents.
-You can read more about FISA in these publications by the Congressional Research Service: February 15, 2007 CRS Report, July 7, 2008 CRS Report.
+You can read more about FISA in these publications by the Congressional Research Service: 15 February 2007 CRS Report, 7 July 2008 CRS Report.

 What does a FISA request compel Google to disclose?

-The FISA Amendments Act, passed in 2008, authorizes the government to require U.S. companies to provide information and the content of communications associated with the accounts of non-U.S. citizens or non-lawful permanent residents who are located outside the United States.
-You can read more about the FISA Amendments Act in this publication by the Congressional Research Service: April 8, 2013 CRS Report.
+The FISA Amendments Act, passed in 2008, authorises the government to require US companies to provide information and content of communications associated with accounts of non-US citizens or non-lawful permanent residents who are located outside the United States.
+You can read more about the FISA Amendments Act in this publication by the Congressional Research Service: 8 April 2013 CRS Report.